Daere Akobo: Philanthropy and social impact

-Public Speaking and Media Engagement
+Public speaking and media engagement

 Akobo has been an active public speaker at regional and international conferences, often addressing themes of energy transition, industrial growth, and youth empowerment.
 He has delivered keynote addresses at the West African International Petroleum Exhibition and Conference (WAIPEC), where discussions focused on unlocking Africa’s oil and gas potential, and at the Nigeria International Energy Summit, where he joined policy and industry leaders in debates on energy diversification and local-content development.

 In 2025, at the SAIPEC, Akobo emphasised the importance of youth-centred innovation and technology in Africa’s energy transition.
 Beyond conferences, Akobo has been profiled in business media.
 An exclusive interview with the Nigerian Content Development and Monitoring Board (NCDMB) highlighted his vision for PE Energy Ltd’s Centre of Excellence and the need for stronger local capacity in engineering and procurement.

 Media outlets have also covered his business announcements.
 In 2025, The Whistler reported on his remarks at the launch of a PANA Infrastructure strategy aimed at reducing Nigeria’s electricity tariffs by 25 percent.
 Coverage in The Guardian Nigeria has likewise profiled Akobo as part of broader reports on business integrity and ethical leadership.

-Recognition and Awards
+Recognition and awards

 Akobo has received multiple awards for leadership, entrepreneurship, and contributions to Nigeria’s energy sector.
 Early in his career, he was recognised by the Shell Petroleum Development Company with the Super Vendor Delivery Performance Award and the Integrity Award, as well as by Honeywell EMEA with a sales excellence award.
 His companies have also been recognised for governance and industry leadership.
 In 2023, the NNPC honoured him with the NOG Excellence Award.

 In 2024, African Leadership Magazine named Akobo the African Energy Person of the Year, citing his contributions to energy transition and regional industrial development.
 That same year, he received the Visionary CEO of the Year Award from Energy Times Nigeria.
 In 2025, Akobo was listed among the Global Power Leaders at a ceremony held at the UK House of Lords, an event covered by multiple Nigerian media outlets.
 That year, he also received the Global Business Conclave Leadership Award from White Page International.

 In 2024, the South Carolina House of Representatives passed a resolution recognising Akobo for his work in the energy sector in Nigeria.